Salta to Buenos Aires: 4 Ways to Get There

 How to Get from Salta to Buenos Aires by Bus

-This is the option I took, and it wasn’t easy by any means.
-I chose the bus mostly because it was by far the cheapest option for me at the time and I was budget backpacking.
+This was the cheapest option for me, which I took (because booking last minute in peak season meant flying was too expensive) and it wasn’t easy by any means.
 Honestly, I’m not really sure if I would do it again, but it was certainly an experience I’ll never forget.

-The cheapest seats on the bus cost around AR$100,000 (€50), whilst the upgraded seats usually cost around AR$160,000 (€80).
+Various bus companies operate this route, with the cheapest seats costing around AR$100,000 (€50), whilst the upgraded seats usually cost around AR$160,000 (€80).
 Prices depend on the day, the company, how far in advance you book, and current exchange rates.
+This route is definitely one of the cheapest routes if you’re travelling on a tight budget.

 Remember that the views, sunsets, and landscapes from the bus are genuinely incredible!
 Whilst it can feel like you’re losing a whole day, you’re actually gaining a completely new adventure as you watch Argentina’s diverse scenery unfold outside your window.